fewark/1724_web/final_report/README.md

 ### Jason Xie (jasonxiexy)
 - Set up the initial backend and frontend structure for the project.
-- Implemented user registration and login features for authentication.
+- Implemented user registration, login, and JWT-based authentication logic.
-- Managed configuration files, including `.env`, and updated the `README.md`.
+- Managed configuration files, updated project documentation, and enhanced token expiry validation.
-- Enhanced the authentication handler by adding token expiry validation logic.
+- Deployed the application to AWS EC2 using systemd and Caddy for process management and HTTPS.
 - Authored and submitted the final project report.

 ### Zenan Jiang (ZenanJ)